Cycle from Balloch to Drymen

 Balloch Castle Country Park

 Back on the route, and as you can see from the photograph below, it's a quiet road, which is nice and smooth for cycling.
 There are, in fact, excellent cycling conditions throughout this stretch.
-You may be tempted to stop and take a photograph of Loch Lomond whilst in the park.
-This is a good idea as it is the closest that you will get to Loch Lomond itself on the entire route.
+You may be tempted to stop and take a photograph of Loch Lomond in the park.
+This is a good idea as it is the closest you will get to Loch Lomond on the entire route.

 Marketing Services